auth0/express-jwt/README.md

 jwt({ secret: publicKey });
 ```

-By default, the decoded token is attached to `req.user` but can be configured with the `requestProperty` option.
+When the token can be decoded _and_ verified, by default, the decoded token is attached to `req.user` but can be configured with the `requestProperty` option.

+When the token can be decoded _but not necessarily verified_, by default, the decoded token is attached to `req.decoded` regardless of if an error is thrown.
+The specific property set can be configured with the `decodedProperty` option.
+(This can be useful for error handling; see "Error handling" for more info.)

 ```javascript
 jwt({ secret: publicKey, requestProperty: 'auth' });